LibrariesHacked/helibtech/helibtech-briefing-papers/index.md

 [The new role of the library in teaching and learning outcomes ](https://www.kenchadconsulting.com/wp-content/uploads/2018/09/Library_and_teaching_learning_outcomes_June2017_2a-1.pdf)

 Ken Chad & Helen Anderson.
-HELibTech briefing paper No. 3, June 2017.
+HELibTech Briefing Paper No. 3, June 2017.

 Students in many countries, especially the US and UK are concerned that the growing cost of higher education is not delivering good value.
 Excellence in teaching and a focus on measurement and assessment of learning outcomes have become entrenched in higher education policy and the strategies of academic institutions.
 In the UK this trend has crystallised in a new Teaching Excellence Framework (TEF) introduced by government in 2017.